bullet-train-co/magic_test/README.md

 Magic Test allows you to write Rails system tests interactively through a combination of trial-and-error in a debugger session and also just simple clicking around in the application being tested, all without the slowness of constantly restarting the testing environment.

+## Questions are Bugs!

+Magic Test is still in early development, and that includes the documentation.
+Any questions you have that aren't already address in the documentation should be [opened as issues](https://github.com/bullet-train-co/magic_test/issues/new) so they can be appropriately addressed in the documentation.

 ## Installation

 Magic Test currently requires your application to have jQuery enabled.